JoeyRussoniello/CitationConnectivity/README.md

   <img src="./plots/subgraphs/Genetic_Algorithms_connectivity.png" width="49%" height="auto" alt="Example Graph for Genetic Algorithms Connectivity">
 </p>

+## Testing

+This project includes unit tests to ensure core functionality in the `graph` module.

+### Running Tests

+To run all the tests, use the command `cargo test`

 ## Contribution
 Feel free to contribute to CitationConnectivity!
 Here’s how: